History by the year

 • Executive Director Mike Royster (Univ. of Tennessee-Chattanooga) retires.
 Matt Althoff (University of Virginia) appointed to be the new Executive Director by the Executive Board.

-• Glenn Sharp Award presented to every member of the AEMA in acknowledgement of their dedication and hard work in response to the COVID epidemic.
+• Glenn Sharp Award presented to every member of the AEMA in acknowledgment of their dedication and hard work in response to the COVID epidemic.

 2022